demitri/DMFlaskTemplate/README.md

  * site-specific configuration files
  * app-level configuration files

 I recommend creating a configuration file for each server that the app will be run on.
-It's handy to keep all such files in the app module so they can be tracked under version control.
+It’s handy to keep all such files in the app module so they can be tracked under version control.
 You will then need to know which configuration file to choose at run time.

 I'm assuming the application will be served under uWSGI.
-At the top level of the app I've made a `uwsgi_configuration_files` directory which will contain the uWSGI startup configuration for each server.
+At the top level of the app I’ve made a `uwsgi_configuration_files` directory which will contain the uWSGI startup configuration for each server.
 This is an example:

 	[uwsgi]
+	base = /var/www/myapp
 	socket = /tmp/uwsgi_myappi.sock
 	chmod-socket = 666
 	master = true
 	sharedarea = 4
 	memory-report = true
-	daemonize = /var/www/skeleton/uwsgi_skeleton.log
+	daemonize = %(base)/uwsgi_myapp.log
-	pidfile = /var/www/skeleton/uwsgi_skeleton.pid
+	pidfile = %(base)/uwsgi_myapp.pid
-	file = /var/www/skeleton/run_skeleton.py
+	file = %(base)/run_myapp.py
 	callable = app
-	module = sdssapi
+	module = myapp

 	# This key/value will be read in the Flask application
 	# to indicate which server the application is running on.